JOIN THE FIGHT FOR CONSERVATION

 But it’s not too late to turn things around.
 We’ve got the players.
 We’ve got the skills.
 We just need to regroup, find some self-belief and work together to win Africa’s conservation challenges.

 Enter the Conservation Lab.
-2018 will see the third edition of the progressive two-day un-conference* from Beyond Luxury Media.
-This invitation-only event builds bridges between up to 150 leaders from the key sectors of conservation, travel, technology, behavioral sciences, philanthropy and government, under optimal conditions for creative thinking and collaborative innovation.
-There will be no bystanders; only active participants – all those invited will be expected to contribute to the discussion with the aim of igniting conservation efforts.
+2021 will see the fifth edition of the progressive two-day un-conference* from This is Beyond.
+This event builds bridges between up to 150 leaders from the key sectors of conservation, travel, technology, behavioural sciences, philanthropy and government, under optimal conditions for creative thinking and collaborative innovation.
+There will be no bystanders; only active participants – everyone will be expected to contribute to the discussion with the aim of igniting conservation efforts.

 Because if we come together as a team, We Can Fight Our Way Back.